Kirsty Flavell

-Kirsty Elizabeth Flavell (née Bond; born 20 November 1967) is a New Zealand former cricketer who played as a right-handed batter and right-arm medium bowler.
+Kirsty Elizabeth Flavell (née Bond; born 20 November 1967) is a retired New Zealand cricketer who played as a right-handed batter and right-arm medium bowler.
 She appeared in 6 Test matches and 38 One Day Internationals for New Zealand between 1988 and 1996.
 She played domestic cricket for Southern Districts and Canterbury.

 She was the first woman to score a double century in a women's Test match, scoring 204 against England in 1996.
 Flavell has previously been a member of the New Zealand team's selection panel.